 Resume by Alarm: This option allows you to have the system turn on at a preset time each day or on a certain day.
 This option is only available when Power Loss Recovery is Enabled.

 Enabled: The system will turn on at the preset time.

-Disabled: The system will not turn on until you turn it on.
+Disabled: The system can not have this function.

 Date (of month) Alarm: This is how you set the date that the system will turn on.
 The default is 0.